Skip to main content

 brv status

 Show CLI status and project information.
-Displays local ACE context (playbook) managed by ByteRover CLI.
+Displays local context tree managed by ByteRover CLI.
 Arguments

 ArgumentTypeRequiredDescription